 Our Annual General Meeting (AGM) is held in March each year.

 At BCC we welcome your feedback.
 This is how we manager compliments, complaints and feedback:

 Belvedere Community Centre provides a welcoming and safe environment and has a Code of Conduct for all centre users.

-Belvedere Community Centre is overseen by a highly competent and experienced volunteer Committee of Management, which is elected each year at our Annual General Meeting.
+Belvedere Community Centre is overseen by a highly competent and experienced volunteer Committee of Management, which is elected each year at our Annual General Meeting in March.

 Manager: Meredith MacKenzie

 Program coordinator: Kellie Leach